Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsection{Diameter}

-Changes in the diameter of the networks were observed along the experiment (see Fig.5; Table 4).
+Changes in the diameter of the networks were observed along with the experiment (see \hyperlink{FIGURE5}{$Figure \cdot 5$}; \hyperlink{TABLE4}{$Table \cdot 4$}).

 The diameter of the graphs respective to the Delta band presented a distinct dynamic behavior compared to the other frequency bands.
-From 0 to 4Hz, the anesthetic induction led to a reduction and a decrease on the variation of the diameter (see Fig.5 a).
+From 0 to 4Hz, the anesthetic induction reduced and decreased the diameter variation (see \hyperlink{FIGURE5}{$Figure \cdot 5$, \mbox{Sub-Figure A)}.}

 \end{multicols}

 \begin{multicols}{2}